Hurtak/hello/README.md

   - also menu bugs
     - no when menu height content is extended, it lags behind content
     - when menu height content is collapsed, it happens instantly
-  - animate text appear/disapper in menu
+  - animate text appear/disappear in menu
 - background image switching seems slow and buggy sometimes
 - images
   - bing image of the day
     - download once a hour?
-    - what happense when we have outdated data?
+    - what happens when we have outdated data?
     - display new image on subsequent page visits?
   - error handling
     - show error when image cannot be loaded